laszewsk/nist/catalog/aws/amazon-augmented-ai-h.md

 ---

 {{% pageinfo %}}
-ABC Amazon Augmented AI (Amazon A2I) is a machine learning service which makes it easy to build the workflows required for human review.
+Amazon Augmented AI (Amazon A2I) is a machine learning service which makes it easy to build the workflows required for human review.
 {{% /pageinfo %}}

 ## Description

-ABC Amazon Augmented AI (Amazon A2I) is a machine learning service which makes it easy to build the workflows required for human review.
+Amazon Augmented AI (Amazon A2I) is a machine learning service which makes it easy to build the workflows required for human review.

 ## Version